There are a number of reasons why you may need to move out or end your tenancy with us. You may also be considering a mutual exchange.

 HomeSwapper is a national service to help social housing tenants exchange homes.
 A mutual exchange is a home swap between two social housing tenants.
 It can happen for many reasons, such as needing more (or less) space, moving for work or to be closer to family.
 It’s a great option for social housing tenants who can’t access or don’t want to wait for the normal allocation process.
 It gives you more control and means you’re able to choose a home that suits your needs better in a place you want to live.
 For more information, please refer to our information about HomeSwapper here.

-Unfortunately, even though you’re already part of the Paradigm family, you won’t have priority over other people looking for a home in the same area.
+Unfortunately, even though you’re already part of Paradigm, you won’t have priority over other people looking for a home in the same area.

 Once you have someone you want to swap with you must apply to us for permission by downloading the application form at the bottom of this page.